SuperPuiu/PuiusNetwork/README.md

 }
 ```

 Although not required, it is recommended that you set Variadic bool to true if your function is a variadic function.
-This hels a bit with sanitizer's false negatives.
+This helps a bit with sanitizer's false negatives.

 `FireAllClientsExcept` works with Exception as `nil` as well, which makes it work like the `:FireAllClients` method roblox normally offers.